Skip to content

 He loves the outdoors and still charges big waves and big mountain lines (for a guy his age!)

-Mary Forman is our fearless Ringleader and she directs all aspects of Operations.
+Mary Grice is our fearless Ringleader and she directs all aspects of Operations.
 As a member of the original Play Bigger team, she manages our cast of characters through every inquiry, project, event, and category outcome.
 Mary manages our client engagement process -- from scoping to overseeing strategic deliverables.
 If you need anything done at Play Bigger, ask Mary.

 Before Play Bigger, she was a Corporate Concierge for Spieker Properties, Sun Microsystems and American Express.
 Starting in college, Mary earned her stripes in the hospitality industry managing some of the hottest Bay Area restaurants and hotels.
 Mary has a bachelor’s degree in Business Management from Santa Clara University.